TT1103/ReallyEasyBibliography/README.md

 ##Features

-*All the sources are from scholarly articles *Bibliographies are produced using MLA format
+..*All the sources are from scholarly articles ..*Bibliographies are produced using MLA format
-*All sources are cited using infomation fetched with a web crawler
+..*All sources are cited using infomation fetched with a web crawler

 ##What We Used To Build This
-*Python
+..*Python
-*JQuery
+..*JQuery
-*Google Scholar Seach API
+..*Google Scholar Seach API
-*Bootstrap
+..*Bootstrap